Kabil777/Blog-Site/Frontend/public/REDUX.md

 ### USING axios and createAsyncThunk :

-> [!NOTE]
-> createAsyncThunk is a utility provided by Redux Toolkit that simplifies the process of handling asynchronous operations, such as API calls, within Redux applications.
+ createAsyncThunk is a utility provided by Redux Toolkit that simplifies the process of handling asynchronous operations, such as API calls, within Redux applications.
-> Axios is a popular JavaScript library used for making HTTP requests from a web browser or Node.js.
+ Axios is a popular JavaScript library used for making HTTP requests from a web browser or Node.js.

 > AsyncThunk :